LucasDelfino92/morrowindsharp/modlist.md

 - [**LDM - Vampire Talk**](https://www.nexusmods.com/morrowind/mods/47556) by Lucevar: fixes or adds on to vampire-related dialogue, to smooth out typos, fix filtering, and add dialogue in places it seemed to be missing.
 - [**Lore Friendly Iron Warhammer**](https://www.nexusmods.com/morrowind/mods/45939?tab=files) by R-Zero and Petethegoat: matches the iron warhammer model to its in-game description.
 - [**Outfit Greetings Tweaked**](https://www.nexusmods.com/morrowind/mods/46066?) by Anille: greetings regarding clothes are now limited to clothiers, nobles and snooty High Elves.
-- [**Quarantined Vvardenfell**](https://www.nexusmods.com/morrowind/mods/47335) by Gavrilo93: as Asciene Rene's dialogue suggests, you won't be allowed to travel to Mournhold if you have a disease now.
 - [**Redaynia Restored**](https://www.nexusmods.com/morrowind/mods/47646) by R-Zero: there are several mentions of a fishing village at the site of Ald Redaynia in both in-game dialogue and books.
 This mod adds the missing village of Ald Redaynia.
 - [**Redoran Freeloaders**](https://www.nexusmods.com/morrowind/mods/47321) by Gavrilo93: if you are a Redoran, you can rent a room at the Flowers of Gold in Vivec for free, as the dialogue suggests.
 - [**Severa Magia DB fix**](https://www.nexusmods.com/morrowind/mods/45647?) by Corsair83: updates Severa Magia's hideout to look and feel more like a Dark Brotherhood sanctuary.